sychan/kb_sdk_docs/source/howtos/add_ui_elements.rst

-Add UI elements to your app
+How to add UI elements
 ===========================

 Control of Narrative interaction is accomplished in files in the ``ui/narrative/methods/<MyMethod>`` directory.

-Configure the input interface.
+Configure the input interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The input options are specified in the "parameters" section of the